ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.smartcontrol/README.md

 * (Mic-M) New feature: Changing name fields in admin options now also sets the names in all other fields to the new value.

 ### 0.1.2-beta.5
-* (Mic-M) New feature: option in Target Devices table to not verify if device is already on/off.
+* (Mic-M) New feature: option in Target Devices table to not verify if a device is already on/off.
 Use case is e.g. for button states which do not reflect the actual status of the device in the state (like Broadlink, etc.).
-Addresses [request #5](https://github.com/Mic-M/ioBroker.smartcontrol/issues/5)
+Addresses [request #5](https://github.com/iobroker-community-adapters/ioBroker.smartcontrol/issues/5)

 ### 0.1.2-beta.4
-* (Mic-M) Enhance functionality of validating/correcting config settings  (new feature with 0.1.2-beta.3) to also process overwritten target device values.
+* (Mic-M) Enhance the functionality of validating/correcting config settings (new feature with 0.1.2-beta.3) to also process overwritten target device values.
 The issue is described here: [ioBroker forum post](https://forum.iobroker.net/post/472856).
 * (Mic-M) Improved validation of all adapter config settings (user input)

 ### 0.1.2-beta.3
-* (Mic-M) New feature: Overwrite target device values in Zones table, addresses [#16](https://github.com/Mic-M/ioBroker.smartcontrol/issues/16) and [#15](https://github.com/Mic-M/ioBroker.smartcontrol/issues/15)
+* (Mic-M) New feature: Overwrite target device values in Zones table, addresses [#16](https://github.com/iobroker-community-adapters/ioBroker.smartcontrol/issues/16) and [#15](https://github.com/iobroker-community-adapters/ioBroker.smartcontrol/issues/15)
-* (Mic-M) Improved dialogs for selection: all selected nodes are expanded when opening, and additional buttons 'collapse all' and 'expand all' - [#17](https://github.com/Mic-M/ioBroker.smartcontrol/issues/17)
+* (Mic-M) Improved dialogs for selection: all selected nodes are expanded when opening, and additional buttons 'collapse all' and 'expand all' - [#17](https://github.com/iobroker-community-adapters/ioBroker.smartcontrol/issues/17)

 ### 0.1.2-beta.2
 * (Mic-M) Fixed saving of admin options for tab 'Further Options'.